sultan12100/FSND/projects/capstone/README.md

 │       └── daaf819e8285_.py
-├── models.py  # business logic of data modeling using ORM library ├── requirements.txt # contains all packages to run the application along with their versions. used by pip to install ├── setup.sh   # contains enviornment variables used by └── test_app.py
+├── models.py  # business logic of data modeling using ORM library ├── requirements.txt # contains all packages to run the application along with their versions. used by pip to install ├── setup.sh   # contains enviornment variables used by the application and it conntains tokens for inspection purposes └── test_app.py   # used to test api endpoints
 ```
 ## Getting Started
 ## Initial Setup